Group leader and researcher at the Institute of Environmental Medicine, Karolinska Institutet.

 Kristian Dreij received his Ph.D. degree in Toxicology in 2005 from the lab of biochemist Bengt Jernström at Karolinska Institutet (KI).
 In 2006 he joined as a post doc in the lab of molecular biologist David Scicchitano at New York University.
 In 2009 he was recruited to the group of Professor Ulla Stenius, KI as a post-doctoral fellow focusing on genetic toxicology.
 2012 he was awarded a Junior Researcher project grant from the Swedish Research Council VR to start a group focused on the biological effects of transcriptional mutagenesis at the Institute of Environmental Medicine, KI.
 In addition, his group is investigating if mixture effects can contribute to the genotoxic and carcinogenic effects of environmental pollutants, and how this could be included in risk assessment.
 Kristian became Docent/Associate Professor in Toxicology at KI in 2016.

-Kristian is also program study director of the global Master's Programme in Toxicology at Karolinska Institutet.
+Kristian is also deputy program director of the global Master's Programme in Toxicology at Karolinska Institutet.

 There are two main projects in the lab.